2017 BUBBA Burger Sports Car Grand Prix: Race

 Weather conditions at the start were dry and clear.
 The air temperature throughout the race was between 64.2 and 66.6 F and the track temperature ranged from 65 to 68 F. The No. 911 Porsche 911 RSR of Pilet and Dirk Werner had many of the components attached to its sub-frame replaced overnight to allow for the car's participation in the event after the damage sustained to it in the second practice session.
 The green flag was waved by singer-songwriter and grand marshal Chester Bennington at 13:05 Pacific Standard Time (UTC−08:00) to signal the race's commencement.
-Ricky Taylor blocked Barbosa and Nunet to hold the lead on the approach to turn one.
+Ricky Taylor blocked Barbosa and Nunez to hold the lead on the approach to turn one.
 Nunez however got ahead of Fittipaldi on the inside line at the same corner for the second position.
 Exiting turn five, the right-rear quarter panel of Brown's No. 22 Nissan DPi was hit by Vilander's Ferrari, spinning him 180 degrees, and catching out Hand's No. 66 Ford which was close behind the pair.
 Magnussen made contact with the rear of Hand's car, and fell from the lead of GTLM to sixth in class.
 Long overtook Goikhberg for fifth overall going into turn one.
 A full course caution was displayed soon after, and Vilander's Ferrari and Brown's Nissan DPi retired because of the heavy amount damage to their cars.

 Racing resumed with 78 minutes and 3 seconds left with Ricky Taylor maintaining his lead over Nunez by using the higher amount of torque in his car and Vanthoor leading the eight-car GTLM field.
 Goikhberg had been unsettled by the bumpy track surface, and he locked his brakes on the way to running straight into the turn nine run-off area.
 He reversed to rejoin the track, but he dropped to 32nd overall.
 A second full course yellow was called for on the eleventh lap when carbon fibre debris from Hand's No. 66 Ford was located by series officials on the racing line on the main straight.
 Some cars from all three categories made pit stops for tires and fuel during the caution.
 Hand was relieved by Müller, the only driver change during the caution.
 At the restart on lap 15, Ricky Taylor held off Nunez on the outside line to hold the lead on the run to turn one.
 Curran used the slower GTD traffic to narrow the distance to Long on the main straight for fourth overall.
 Not long after, Auberlen blocked Gavin from overtaking him through turns eight for second in GTLM.
 Auberlen was later delayed by the No. 57 Stevenson Audi R8 LMS at turn six, allowing Gavin to challenge him around the inside heading towards the next corner, but Gavin was unsuccessful.